• Skip to main content

 • 2 whole eggs

-• Add eggs, heavy cream, 2 cloves of garlic, parmesan cheese and half the basil to a bowl and mix well.
+• Add eggs, heavy cream, 3 cloves of the garlic, parmesan cheese, tomato paste, oat fiber and half the basil to a mixing bowl and mix well.
 Add in the ground beef and pork and mix just until combined, do not over-mix.

-• Using an ice cream scoop, scoop out mixture into your hand, form the meatballs and place them on a baking sheet lined with parchment paper.
+• Using an ice cream scoop, scoop out mixture into your hand, form the meatballs and place them on a piece ofsheet pan parchment paper.
 Wet your hands periodically, to prevent them from sticking to your hands.
-Bake for 10 minutes or until firm enough to hold their shape.

-• Drain off most of the fat, then add in the remaining clove of garlic.
+• Remove the meatballs and put them aside.
+Drain off most of the fat, then add in the remaining clove of garlic.
 Sauté for about 20 seconds, careful not to brown it.
 Deglaze the pan with the wine, scraping up the brown bits.
 Continue cooking until the liquid has reduced by half.
 Stir in the tomato sauce, remaining basil, salt and pepper.

 Nutrition Facts